servo/servo/CONTRIBUTING.md

-- If your patch is not getting reviewed or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or a comment, or you can ask for a review in [the Servo room](https://chat.mozilla.org/#/room/#servo:mozilla.org) on Mozilla's [Matrix](https://wiki.mozilla.org/Matrix) network.
+- If your patch is not getting reviewed or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or a comment, or you can ask for a review in [the Servo chat](https://servo.zulipchat.com/).

 - Add tests relevant to the fixed bug or new feature.
 For a DOM change this will usually be a web platform test; for layout, a reftest.
 See our [testing